Forming an LLC in Alaska

 - A statement on whether the LLC will be member-managed or manager-managed

-You can complete your articles of organization by filling out an online form at the Alaska Department of Commerce's Division of Corporations, Business and Professional Licensing website.
+You can file articles of organization by filling out an online form at the Alaska Department of Commerce's Division of Corporations, Business and Professional Licensing website.
 Once there, you need to click on the tab for limited liability companies to proceed.
 You will also need to submit a $250 state filing fee.
 If you prefer, you can file by mail.

 You can use your operating agreement to put several key issues into writing, such as: